-THE FAUNISTIC DIVERSITY OF SPIDERS (ARACHNIDA: ARANEAE) IN BJM GOVERNMENT COLLEGE CAMPUS, CHAVARA, KOLLAM, KERALA
+THE FAUNISTIC DIVERSITY OF SPIDERS (ARACHNIDA: ARANEAE) IN KOLLAM, KERALA

 ABSTRACT

-The current study's objective was to examine the variety of spiders found in different areas of the BJM Government College campus in Chavara, Kollam.
-For six months, an investigation into the spider fauna was conducted.
-A total of 40 spider species belonging to 27 genera and 15 families were gathered from the study site, totalling 286 individuals.
-Family Araneidae was the most prevalent.
-Eight feeding guilds of spiders, i.e. E. Ambushers, ground dwellers, scattered line weavers, stalkers, orb-web weavers, and space web builders were all identified.
+The current study's objective was to examine the variety of spiders found in different areas of the BJM Government College campus in Chavara, Kollam. an investigation into the spider fauna was conducted for six months, during year???.
+A total of 40 spider species belonging to 27 genera and 15 families were collected from the study site, totalling 286 individuals.
+Family Araneidae was the most prevalent (give the %), followed by….
+Eight feeding guilds of spiders, i.e. E. Ambushers, ground dwellers, scattered line weavers, stalkers, orb-web weavers and space web builders were identified.
 Diversity indices were computed, including the Simpson, Shannon-Wiener, Pielou's evenness, and Margalef richness indices.
 Because different species can be found in every habitat, it is crucial to preserve a diverse range of representative habitats for the ecosystem.

-KEYWORDS: Araneidae, spider fauna, ecosystem, diversity indices, feeding guild
+KEYWORDS:, spider, fauna, ecosystem, diversity indices, feeding guild

 1.INTRODUCTION

-Spiders are essential components of ecosystems, playing vital roles in ecological balance by functioning as predators and prey.
-Their presence in diverse habitats significantly regulates insect populations and stabilizes food webs.
-This research discusses the ecological characteristics of selected spider species from various geographical regions, highlighting their habitats, seasonal activity, and feeding patterns.
-Spiders are scattered everywhere and are found in almost all habitats.
+Spiders are essential components of ecosystems, playing vital roles in ecological balance by functioning as predators and prey (Reference???).
+Their presence in diverse habitats significantly regulates insect populations and stabilizes food webs (Reference???).
+This research discusses the ecological characteristics of selected spider species from various geographical regions, highlighting their habitats, seasonal activity, and feeding patterns (Reference???).
+Spiders are scattered everywhere and are found in almost all habitats, including…...
 They are also regarded as indicators of ecosystem health (Mathew et al., 2009).
 They play a significant role in maintaining ecosystem balance due to their high abundance and insectivorous feeding habits (Wise, 1993).
-Even though there are 52,227 identified spider species globally, there is limited knowledge regarding their ecology, diversity, and distribution (World Spider Catalogue, 2023).
+Even though there are 52,227 identified spider species globally, there is limited knowledge regarding their ecology, diversity and distribution (World Spider Catalogue, 2023).
 Very little research has been conducted on the spider diversity in Kerala.
 Some of the studies that have been published on Kerala's spiders involve those by Sudhi Kumar et al., (2005), Sebastian et al., (2005), and Jose et al., (2005).
 An extensive pioneering study was conducted on the diversity of spider species in BJM College, supplying a species database to the Forest Department for formulating conservation measures.

 2.MATERIALS AND METHODS

 2.1 Study Site

 BJM Government College Campus served as our study area, located at coordinates 8° 99' N, 76° 53' E and 9° 4' N, 76° 29' E, approximately 14 km from the Kollam district in Kerala.
 The campus spans six acres and is positioned at Sankaramangalam, along the western banks of Ashtamudi Lake, on the eastern coast of the Arabian Sea.
-This region experiences a mean annual temperature of 31.2 °C and has a dry climate from March to May, followed by the southwest monsoon from June to July.
-The average annual rainfall measures 270 cm.
-BJM College features centrally located concrete buildings, numerous parking areas where human activities are prevalent, habitat structures, and various vegetation layers, including several small to large water catchment zones.
-The landscape consists of flat terrain with patches of herbs and grassland, a substantial sports complex, wasteland at the edges, areas for vegetative planting, and an extensive botanical garden.

 2.2 Study period